This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Nilaveli Beach

-5. Mingle With Locals At Trincomalee’s Colourful Market
+5. Mingle With Locals at Trincomalee’s Colourful Market

 In our opinion, wandering around the town’s local market is one of the best things to do in Trincomalee.
 We enjoyed stepping inside old-fashioned stores that sold pretty much every little thing a household needs.